How Politicians and Lobby Groups Tried — And Failed — To Co-opt Legitimate Concerns Over Low Traffic Neighbourhoods

 “There isn’t really a simple equation about balancing the benefits versus disruption to the wider environment.
 It’s not surprising that they’re an issue that attracts a lot of debate.”

-The overlapping anti-LTN ideologies witnessed among some of the mayoral candidates are consistent with ongoing far-right attempts to portray efforts to combat both pollution and racism as reducing “freedoms”.
+The overlapping anti-LTN ideologies witnessed among some of the mayoral candidates are consistent with ongoing, usually right-wing, attempts to portray efforts to combat both pollution and racism as reducing “freedoms”.

 “The ideology driving this is much like that of right-wing populist and Brexit campaigners which object to government intervention in general,” Professor Lorraine Whitmarsh, Director at the Centre for Climate Change and Social Transformations (CAST) at the University of Bath, told DeSmog.
 “LTNs are a very widespread and current example of this, which they can point to around people’s ‘freedoms’ being eroded.”